 Several studies conducted in different parts of the country on the Graston Technique as well as other Instrument Assisted Soft Tissue Immobilization techniques (IASTM) reveal significant clinical improvement and efficacy in pain reduction and function.
 This means that compared to conservative and conventional treatment options, patients fell less pain and are able to move more with ease.

-This is by far one of the most important reasons why fitness and sports medicine experts recommend The Graston Technique.
+This is by far one of the most important reasons why fitness and performance therapy experts recommend The Graston Technique.
 It does not matter whether one has sustained chronic or acute injury.
 The technique works quickly.
 Results can be seen within 6 to 12 weeks.

 Treats Chronic Conditions